-1 You have choices for what to do with your 401(k) or other type of plan-sponsored accounts.
-Depending on your financial circumstances, needs and goals, you may choose to rollover to an IRA or convert to a Roth IRA, rollover a 401(k) from a prior employer to a 401(k) at your new employer, take a distribution, or leave the account where it is.
-Each choice may offer different investment options and services, fees and expenses, withdrawal options, required minimum distributions, tax treatment, and provide different protection from creditors and legal judgments.
+1 You have choices about what to do with your 401(k) or other type of plan-sponsored accounts.
+Depending on your financial circumstances, needs, and goals, you may choose to roll over to an IRA or convert to a Roth IRA, roll over a 401(k) from a prior employer to a 401(k) at your new employer, take a distribution, or leave the account where it is.
+Each choice may offer different investments and services, fees and expenses, withdrawal options, required minimum distributions, tax treatment (particularly with reference to employer stock), and provide different protection from creditors and legal judgments.
 These are complex choices and should be considered with care.
+For more information on rolling over your IRA, 401(k), 403(b) or SEP IRA, visit our rollover page or call a Merrill rollover specialist at 888.637.3343.

 Did you know that there are two ways to move assets from one IRA to another?
 The most common is a transfer.
 This is when you transfer assets from an IRA held at one financial institution to an IRA at another.
 You may directly transfer assets between investment firms as frequently as you wish.
 The second, less common approach is called An indirect rollover.
 Rollovers occur when you withdraw assets from an IRA and then “roll” those assets back into the same IRA or into another one within 60 days.
 IRS rules limit you to one rollover per client per twelve month period.